 Every elearning company uses slightly different names for the types of content they produce.
 To avoid confusion, we thought it would be helpful to provide a brief glossary of some of the terms we use on FoxyLearning!

 Module: We refer to our main products as learning modules, or just modules.
-Others might refer to them as online courses.
-We do not call them courses, however, because they are often used to supplement traditional college (or training) courses, which could lead to confusion.
+Others might refer to them as online courses, but we do not call them courses for two primary reasons: 1) "course" implies a length and coverage of a topic that does not always adequately represent one of our tutorials or videos, which are often more like individual lectures or classes than full-blown courses, and 2) they are often used to supplement traditional college (or training) courses, which could lead to confusion.
 All of our modules are on-demand and self-paced and come in three primary formats:

 - Multimedia Tutorials: These are self-paced tutorials that consist of multimedia content (including audio narration, text, graphics, and sometimes video or animations).
 Tutorials are broken into lessons.
 They are mastery-based, requiring correct responding to advance, and developed using principles from behavioral approaches to education, such as programmed instruction, the personalized system of instruction, and behavior skills training.

 - Interactive Videos: These are videos that have questions and other interactive content embedded directly within the video.
 As you watch the video, questions will automatically pop up.
 They are also mastery-based and require correct responding to advance through the video.

 - Article Quizzes: These modules consist of a research article and a quiz to test comprehension.
 A passing score on the quiz is required to earn a certificate of completion.

 Lesson: A lesson is a component of a module.
 A module might be comprised of zero lessons, one lesson, or multiple lessons.